Inverse problem on conservation laws: Statement of inverse problem on conservation laws

 The above counter-arguments lead to the idea that a part of the components can be used in the statement of the inverse problem on conservation laws instead of entire conserved currents.

-{\bf Characteristics.} Another class of objects related to conservation laws and describing them consists of conservation law characteristics.
+{\bf Characteristics.} Another class of objects related to conservation laws and describing them consists of conservation-law characteristics.
 There are several \emph{arguments} for working with characteristics rather than entire conserved currents.

-Thus, conservation law characteristics are equivalent if and only if they coincide on solutions of the considered system of differential equations, which is much simpler than the equivalence relation for conserved currents.
+Thus, conservation-law characteristics are equivalent if and only if they coincide on solutions of the considered system of differential equations, which is much simpler than the equivalence relation for conserved currents.
 This is why the equivalence of characteristics can be easily verified, even for classes of differential equations.

 Another argument is that characteristics are, roughly speaking, more stable under varying systems within a class of differential equations.
 While conserved currents change under any modification of the corresponding system of differential equations, there is a chance that some characteristics are not modified under such changes, thus being the more appropriate object for the study of the inverse problem.